Click here to learn more about all the exciting news and events from Tor Bridge High.

 Students will learn about a range of contemporary and historical global issues.
 This is to help students understand that Humanities has a holistic element to the subjects and also to deepen understanding of how the UK and Plymouth links to the wider world such as discovery and reasons of migration, values of tolerance and freedom & how Plymouth has developed into a truly multi-cultural, multi-faith city.

-Students will be provided with a range of assessments ranging from Low Stake Tests, at the start of every lesson, to develop knowledge recall and retention through to end of unit assessments (which will be similar to GCSE style exams) and evaluative pieces of extended writing.
+Students will be provided with a range of assessments ranging from Low Stake Tests, at the start of every lesson, to develop knowledge recall and retention through to end of unit assessments and evaluative pieces of extended writing.

 Religious Studies makes a key and unique contribution to understanding British heritage, values and futures.
 It provides an opportunity for our students to engage with contemporary contentious issues, developing social, cultural, political, philosophical and historical awareness.
 The students also learn to respect themselves and understand their own identity, to respect others, and to understand their own and others' rights and responsibilities.
 At a time when communities are becoming more diverse there is an even greater need for a more religiously literate and tolerant society.